DataDog/dd-trace-py/docs/configuration.rst

       type: String
       default: ""
       description: |
          Field to be used to read the user name when using a custom ``User`` model for the automatic login events.
-Use only if the automatic inference doesn't work.
+Used only if the automatic inference doesn't work.
       version_added:
          v1.15.0